AhmarBaig/Maze-Generator-and-Solver/README.md

 # Maze Generator and Solver
- This small project is an attempt to build a program that generates a maze and then solve it.
+ This project is a program that generates a maze and then solves itself.
 Built with PyGame.

 # How does the program work?
 - The program starts off by generating a maze from a grid of cells.
 The orange cell is the cell that generates the maze.